ZacRayTho/ShopInventoryManagement/README.md

 Change:

-On line X, changed ...
+On line 159-172 of PartTest.java, added two new tests, that tests the new maxInv limits and Low Inv limits

 ## Part J
 Remove the class files for any unused validators in order to clean your code.